D-G-X/software-project-legerski/license-application-service/README.md

 ### Quick Start

-1. Have Docker running
+1. Have Docker running.
 2. When prompted: "Maven build script found `license-application-service`", accept by clicking "Load".
 3. Launch the Maven setup config: `Setup Database and API` which performs the following steps:
     - `docker compose up` to start the database,
     - `mvn liquibase:update` to apply database changelogs,
-    - `mvn compile` to generate OpenAPI and jOOQ classes,
+    - `mvn compile` to generate OpenAPI and jOOQ classes.
-    - `mvn clean` to clean up leftovers.

-   if this step fails, run `docker compose up` manually in the `license-application-service` directory and re-run the Maven setup config.
+   > ⚠️ If this step fails, run `docker compose up` manually in the `license-application-service` directory and re-run the Maven setup config.
 4. Open the two freshly auto-generated modules:
     - `license-application-service/target/generated-sources/jooq`
     - `license-application-service/target/generated-sources/openapi`

-   and set their `src` folders as "Generated Sources Root"
+   and set their `src` folders as "Generated Sources Root".
    > ℹ️ Right-click on the folder in the Project view -> "Mark Directory as" -> "Generated Sources Root".

 ### Development

-1. Launch the Spring Boot configuration: `Dev LicenseApplicationService`
+1. Launch the Spring Boot configuration: `Dev LicenseApplicationService`.
-2. Launch the npm configuration: `npm dev`
+2. Launch the npm configuration: `npm dev`.

     > ℹ️ All npm configurations automatically perform `npm install` before building or testing the frontend.

 ### Manual Production Build (optional)

-1. Launch the Spring Boot configuration: `Prod LicenseApplicationService`
+1. Launch the Spring Boot configuration: `Prod LicenseApplicationService`.
-2. Launch the npm configuration: `npm prod`
+2. Launch the npm configuration: `npm prod`.

 ### Manual Testing (optional)

 1. _TODO: Add JUnit test instructions here_
-2. Launch the npm configuration: `npm test`
+2. Launch the npm configuration: `npm test`.

-### Cleanup
+### Clean-Up (only after dependency updates)

-1. Stop the Spring Boot **and** npm applications if running
+1. Stop the Spring Boot **and** npm applications if running.
-2. Run `clean.sh` (Linux/macOS) or `clean.bat` (Windows) in `license-application-service`
+2. Run `clean.sh` (Linux/macOS) or `clean.bat` (Windows) in `license-application-service`.

 This removes outdated npm and maven packages.